eraybasar/pesdk-docs/_guides/android/v5/introduction/configuration.md

 ---

 The `ImgLyConfig` provides a lot of functions for customizing the Editor.
 To modify this configuration you need to generate a default object using a new `SettingsList` object.
 You can then configure the SDK using the `ImglyConfig` object returned from `getConfig()`.
-Afterwards you add the modified `settingsList` to the `CameraPreviewBuilder` or the `PhotoEditorBuilder`.
+Afterwards, you add the modified `settingsList` to the `CameraPreviewBuilder` or the `PhotoEditorBuilder`.

 ```java
 SettingsList settingsList = new SettingsList();